real-logic/benchmarks/scripts/aeron/README.md

 Helper scripts
 --------------

-Besides the scripts to run actual client and server for each case there are several helper scripts:
+Besides the scripts to run the client and server for each case, there are several helper scripts:
 - `media-driver` - starts a Java `MediaDriver` as a separate process.

 - `c-media-driver` - starts a C `MediaDriver` as a separate process.
 By default it will run locally built Aeron C driver.
-However it is possible to specify an executable via the `AERON_MD` environment variable.
+However, it is possible to specify an executable via the `AERON_MD` environment variable.

 For example: